This post may contain affiliate links. Please read my disclosure and privacy policy.

 Did it!

 The ingredient list is longer, yes, but familiar and simple, too.
-The recipe was crying out for spice, so I added a full 1-1/2 teaspoons of pumpkin pie spice.
-You could use a combination of spices (e.g., cinnamon, ginger, allspice, nutmeg, cloves), adding up to 1-1/2 teaspoons total, in place of the pumpkin pie spice.
+The recipe was crying out for spice, so I added a full 1.5 teaspoons of pumpkin pie spice.

-The coconut flour addition balances the almond flour, resulting in cookies with a fluffy, tender texture.
+Another significant addition: coconut flour.
+It balances the almond flour, resulting in cookies with a fluffy, tender texture.

 The dough comes together in minutes with nothing more than a spoon and a large bowl.